 Avenues of Service

-We channel our commitment to service at home and abroad through Avenues of Service, which are the foundation of club activity.
+We channel our commitment to service locally, nationally and internationally through Avenues of Service, which are the foundation of club activity.

 Youth Services Director – Jo McPherson

 Jo McPherson has accepted responsibility for Youth and Student Services in the 2022/2023 year.
 Over many years, the Club has made a significant commitment to the learning and education opportunities for local young people, and we are set to continue this recognition and support this year.

 To learn more about each of these initiatives, please visit our Youth page.

 Marilyn Merrifield has accepted the challenge to continue in the role in the 2022/23 year as the Club's Community Service Director.